Find out how you can stay safe by learning common crypto scams and knowing how to avoid them.

 It's imperative for us, to raise as much awareness as possible about the ever-expanding crypto-threats and common crypto scams so you can stay safe.

 In all of the crypto scams out there, a common action that scammers or bots will do, is ask for your Recovery Phrase (your essential 12-word passphrase).

 Never share your Recovery Phrase (your 12-words) with anyone!
 We always recommend going with the pen and paper approach: note down your words on paper, and store it somewhere safe.

 Telegram is notorious for having the most crypto scams, and phishing attempts out there.
 Scammers on Telegram will often impersonate admins or community members of a crypto group/channel to pretend they are the official admins/support.

 As part of their technique, they will usually impersonate Enjin Support team members claiming to be them.
-Note, Enjin Support or Enjin team members will never reach out to you on Telegram, and they will never ask for your personal details.
+Note that the Enjin Support or Enjin team members will never reach out to you on Telegram, and they will never ask for your personal details.
 The only official way of contacting Enjin Support, is through email (email@example.com) or via ticket.

 To easily identify if you are being scammed on Telegram, they will ask you one of the following: